Richard Warman: Paul Fromm and the Canadian Association for Free Expression

 Warman sued Paul Fromm and his Canadian Association for Free Expression for libeling him in various Internet posts.
 On November 23, 2007, Ontario Superior Court Justice Monique Métivier ruled in Warman's favour and ordered Fromm to pay Warman $30,000 in damages, and to post full retractions within ten days on all the websites on which he posted the defamatory comments.
 Métivier found that Fromm posted statements about Warman "either knowing the fundamental falseness of the accusations he levelled at Warman, or being reckless as to the truth of these."
 The Ontario Court of Appeal upheld the judgement and added $10,000 in costs against Fromm and his group.
 The Supreme Court of Canada later refused to give them leave to appeal further and again awarded costs against Fromm and his group.

 William Grosvenor

 Warman was awarded $50,000 in damages in 2008 after a successful suit for defamation, assault, and invasion of privacy against Albertan William Grosvenor.
-Grosvenor had sent emails and made a variety of posts over the course of the two prior following Warman's human rights complaint against Grosvenor.
+Grosvenor had sent emails and made a variety of posts over the course of the two prior years following Warman's human rights complaint against Grosvenor.
 The posts variously threatened Warman, called for violence against him, and attempted to reveal where he lived.
 Warman would have pursued damages of $175,000, but waived the larger claim so that he could proceed under simplified rules of court.